Fluwyy/OSC-Utilities/README.md

-# OSC parameters sys-Utilities for liunx
+# OSC-Utilities parameters (Linux)
 application that allows you to filter through VRChat osc logs and set custom actions/system actions

+# sysUtilities
-# sysUtilities media control only
+media control only
 may add more in the future or an osc chat box

 # OSC custom parameters utilities